 With just a 2.8% chance, that lottery pick turned out to be the #1 pick and that "kid with one year of college experience" turned out to be Kyrie Irving.
 A lot of people accused the draft of being rigged but I think it was just the basketball Gods punishing the Clippers.

-Davis played well in Cleveland under Coach Byron Scott but was waived using the amnesty clause after the season so the Cavs could give their #1 pick the starting position and to allow Baron to find a starting job somewhere else (New York) in the league.
+Davis played well in Cleveland under Coach Byron Scott but was waived using the amnesty clause after the season so the Cavs could give their #1 pick the starting position and allow Baron to find a starting job somewhere else (New York) in the league.

 If that trade to the Clippers didn't sound like a big enough of a steal, this is how the Cavs ended up with Mo Williams.
 In 2008, the Cavs traded Damon Jones and Joe Smith in a 3-team trade to land Mo.
 So basically, the Cavs were able to get Kyrie Irving for Damon Jones and Joe Smith.

 Here's the best part about all of the transactions.
 The Cavs still have Kyrie and Tristan from the 2011 draft.
 Damon Jones is on the Cavs staff as a "shooting consultant" and unrestricted free agent Mo Williams is supposedly "more than interested" in returning to Cleveland.
 Oh, and I forgot to mention, the original #1 pick of the Cavs, LeBron James, is also back in Cleveland.

-The Cavs won the NBA champion and Irving outplayed Steph Curry and played well enough to deserve a co-Finals MVP award with LeBron.
-He didn’t get the award but his performance in GM5 will always be mentioned as one of the best and most exciting performances in NBA Finals history.
+The Cavs won the NBA champion, Irving outplayed Steph Curry and played well enough to deserve a co-Finals MVP award with LeBron.
+He didn't get the award but his performance in Game 5 will always be mentioned as one of the best and most exciting performances in NBA Finals history.

 Also worth mentioning, if it wasn't for all of these trades, the Clippers wouldn't have ended up with Chris Paul.